Coder0XYX/Spotify-Playlist-Generator/README.md

    - `pip install -r requirements.txt`
    - `pip3 install -r requirements.txt`
    - `conda install -r requirements.txt`
-11. Add the key variables which where extracted from the developer project website and the newly generated playlist (previous two sections in the tutorial)
+11. Make sure you have the information to Client ID, Client Secret and playlist ID ready (previous two sections in the tutorial)
-      - clientID = "_Your clientID_"
-      - clientSecret = "_Your clientSecret_"
-      - playlistID = "_Your playlistID_"
-      - scope = "playlist-modify-public"
-12. After completion of steps 1-11 the program and the configuration is all set up and you can _run_ the program in your source-code editor.
+12. After completion of steps 1-11 the program and the configuration is all set up and you can _run_ the program in your source-code editor

 ## Repository